Welcome to RAPS

 Recent meeting

-The 22nd Annual RAPS Meeting (RAPS 2022) was very successfully held in person at Northumbria University on the 7th – 9th of September 2022, and organised by Dr Matthew Unthank.
-Plenary speakers include Dr Caroline Kelly (CPI), Prof. Steve Howdle (Nottingham University), and Gareth Crapper (GDC Consulting).
-We are very thankful to the sponsors: Synthomer, Northumbria University, Polymer Chemistry (RSC Journals), Polymers (MDPI), Vapourtec Ltd, Shimadzu, IKA England Ltd, and Asynt Ltd.
+The 23rd Annual RAPS Meeting (RAPS 2023) was successfully held in person at the University of Birmingham on the 6th - 8th of September 2023, and organised by Dr Maria Chiara Arno.
+Plenary speakers include Prof. Rachel O’Reilly (University of Birmingham), Prof. Paul Topham (Aston University), and David Ring (Synthomer).
+We are very thankful to the sponsors: Agilent, Synthomer, Polymer Chemistry (RSC Journals), Polymers (MDPI), Radleys, University of Birmingham, Shimadzu, Julabo, and Asynt Ltd.

 History of RAPS